briandicky/web4360videos/README.md

 # web4360videos
-Here is the code mirror of our 360-degree wed.
+Here is the code mirror of our 360-degree website.
+All rights reserved by NTHU@NMSL.